Skip to main content

 Close the loop

-Mark sent and closed statuses, and capture any amendment requirement.
+Mark sent and closed statuses, and capture any amendment requirement so it reaches all bidders, not just the one who asked.

 Chat-first pilot